JoakQQ/ENGG1340-Group-Project-Group-18/README.md

 5. The ways of generating random cases for testing.
 6. The way of calculating the **processing time** for each customer as different customer can have **different quantity of grocery**.

-# Program Features
+## Program Features
 *The main features of the system as follow:*
 1. The system should find the **maximum profit** which is the *cost of good sold* minus the *running costs of cashiers*.
 2. The system should find a way to **minimize the customers leaving the store** (*customers will leave wait more than 15 mins at the register*).
 3. The system is **dynamic**, it will be updated at an **1-minute time interval**.
 Thus, the waiting time for each customer will change    along with the system time.
 Therefore, the system should have the abilities to **measure the changing time variables** which the    customers at the end of the line will wait.
-4.**The number of cashiers opened** in order to maximize the profit need to be decided as follow:
+4. **The number of cashiers opened** in order to maximize the profit need to be decided as follow:
     - **one** cashier is opened if the overall waiting time of the line is **less than 15 minutes**.
     - **two** cashiers are opened if the overall waiting time of the line is **between 15 to 30 minutes**.
     - **three** cashiers are opened if the overall waiting time of the line is **between 30 to 45 minutes**.